-There are 2 types of bacteria at work in aqiariums:-
+There are two types of bacteria at work in aquariums:

 Autotrophic Bacteria - Bacteria capable of synthesizing its own food from inorganic substances, using light or chemical energy.
-In responce; the beneficial filter bacteria are autotrophs.
+The beneficial filter bacteria are autotrophs.

 Contrary to popular belief, it is commonly the heterotrophs which are seen in our bacterial blooms, not our trusted autotroph nitrifiers.

 It is the heterotrophs which are primarily responsible for creating the "bio-film" (slimy residue found on the tank walls and ornaments) which builds up in the "new water" aquarium.